mauritsvanrees/vs.portlet.twittertimeline/README.md

 Introduction
 ============
-The pareto.portlet.twittertimeline portlet uses the Twitter Timeline widget, created with the online generator, and it's Customization options.
+The vs.portlet.twittertimeline portlet uses the Twitter Timeline widget, created with the online generator, and it's Customization options.

 You need to create a Twitter Timeline Widget on your twitter profile to use for